-To create a new timeline in IPEdit, proceed as follows:
+To create a new timeline in IIPEdit,

-- 1. In the Timeline pane, right-click the Timeline Name field and select Create Timeline. - 2.
-If a timeline is already opened, answer 'Yes' to the following message: "Are you sure to close <timeline name>?"
+- 1. In the Timeline pane, right-click the Timeline Name field and select Create Timeline. - If a timeline is already opened, answer 'Yes' to the following message: "Are you sure to close <timeline name>?"